justinmeiners/justinmeiners.github.io/aoc-2020-19/README.md

 **What is going on?**

-Part 2 makes two changes to the rules list.
+Part 2 makes two substitutions to the rules list.

     8: 42        ->    8: 42 | 42 8
     11: 42 31    ->    11: 42 31 | 42 11 31